Palate's Desire

 Probiotics are foods that contain healthy bacteria .
 These bacteria's are live microorganisms that helps in promoting a healthy digestive tract and a healthy immune system.

-In the digestive tract , bad bacteria's are fed with refined carbohydrates , while the prebiotics, feed the good bacterias and thus help in balancing a good gut microflora.
-This process makes vitamins and minerals much more bioavailable in the body.
-Hence adding probiotics to diet is very important.
+In the digestive tract , bad bacteria's are fed with refined carbohydrates .
+While the prebiotics, feed the good bacterias and thus help in balancing a good gut microflora.

 Step by Step directions to make Rice Kanji